When Mental Health Professionals Violate Sexual Boundaries

 Transference describes the phenomenon of a patient transferring feelings for another individual onto a counselor, therapist, psychologist or psychiatrist.
-It’s a well-known occurrence, often purposefully invoked, to help the patient work through unresolved issues with someone the patient is having difficulty with like a parent.
-When used appropriately it’s a healing tool.
-When a clinician exploits a patient experiencing transference this may be termed "transference abuse".
+It is a well-known occurrence, often purposefully invoked, to help the patient work through unresolved issues with someone the patient is having difficulty with like a parent.
+When used appropriately, it is a healing tool.
+When a clinician exploits a patient experiencing transference, this may be termed "transference abuse".

 - Hugging, touching or holding

 - Gift Giving